BIOGRAPHY

 Joel Smirnoff

-“A strong and unique personality, a very original sound quality, reminiscent of the masters of the Golden Age – a strong instinct for Music”
+"A strong and unique personality, a highly original sound quality, reminiscent of the masters of the golden age – a keen instinct for music"

 Emmanuel Hondré

-“A style of his own, somewhat reminiscent of the great violinists of the Golden Age of the 20th century.
-A very natural playing with contagious qualities.
-A highly creative and magnetic musical personality”
+"A style that is uniquely his own, reminiscent of the great violinists of the 20th century’s golden age.
+A very natural playing style with contagious qualities.
+A highly creative and musically magnetic personality"

 Glenn Dicterow

-“Thomas Lefort definitely has his own style.
-He recalls an earlier era and an older way of playing the violin and making music.”
+"Thomas Lefort definitely has his own style.
+He evokes an era and an older way of playing the violin and making music."

 Philip Setzer

-Noticed at the age of 13 by Ivry Gitlis, Thomas Lefort became his disciple until Gitlis’ passing, sharing an intense and deeply connected companionship with him, both musically and personally.
-Comfortable in all repertoires, he now carries forward the legacy and musical generosity of the last great violin legend to have spanned the 20th century.
+Discovered at the age of 13 by Ivry Gitlis, Thomas Lefort was his disciple until Gitlis’s passing and shared an intense and close mentorship with him, both in terms of violin technique and human connection.
+Comfortable in all repertoires, he now champions the legacy and musical generosity of the last great violin legend to have spanned the 20th century.

-Born in 1994 in Marseille, he studied with Frédéric Ladame before training under Suzanne Gessner and Patrice Fontanarosa in Paris.
-In 2012, he was unanimously accepted into the Conservatoire National Supérieur de Musique et de Danse de Paris in Roland Daugareil’s class, graduating with the highest distinctions and earning a First Prize in violin.
-He then refined his skills in Italy with violinist Salvatore Accardo at the Accademia Chigiana in Siena and the Walter Stauffer Academy in Cremona, where he immersed himself in the secrets of the Italian violin school and developed a passion for the dazzling virtuosity of Niccolò Paganini’s works.
-Additionally, he studied under Renaud Capuçon at the Haute École de Musique de Lausanne, where he obtained a Master’s degree in Solo Performance.
-He also explored chamber music under the guidance of esteemed professors such as François Salque, Jérôme Pernoo, Nobuko Imai, Pamela Frank, and Sadao Harada at the Seiji Ozawa International Academy of Chamber Music.
+Born in 1994 in Marseille, a student of Frédéric Ladame, then Suzanne Gessner and Patrice Fontanarosa in Paris, he was unanimously admitted in 2012 to the Conservatoire National Supérieur de Musique et de Danse de Paris in the class of Roland Daugareil, graduating with the highest distinctions, earning a First Prize in Violin.
+He furthered his studies in Italy under the guidance of violinist Salvatore Accardo at the Chigiana Academy in Siena and the Walter Stauffer Academy in Cremona, where he mastered the secrets of the Italian violin school and developed a taste for the acrobatic virtuosity of Niccolò Paganini’s works.
+He also studied with Renaud Capuçon at the Haute École de Musique in Lausanne, earning a Master’s degree as a soloist, and explored chamber music under teachers such as François Salque, Jérôme Pernoo, Nobuko Imai, Pamela Frank, and Sadao Harada at the Seiji Ozawa International Chamber Music Academy.

-He is the laureate of numerous prestigious international awards, including the Ginette Neveu International Competition (2007), the Rodolfo Lipizer International Competition (2009), the Grand Prize at the Isaac Stern International Competition in Shanghai (2022), First Prize at the Jeune Talent d’Île-de-France (2007), the Audience Prize at the Festival Musical d’Automne des Jeunes Interprètes (2012), First Grand Prize at the European Young Talents Competition Un Violon sur le Sable (2014), the Banque Populaire Foundation Prize (2016), the Fondation de France Prize (2017), and the L’Or du Rhin Foundation Prize (2018), among others.
+He is the laureate of numerous major international awards: Ginette Neveu International Competition (2007), Rodolfo Lipizer International Competition (2009), Isaac Stern International Competition Grand Prize in Shanghai (2022), Île-de-France Young Talent First Prize (2007), Audience Prize at the Young Performers’ Autumn Musical Festival (2012), First Grand Prize at the European Young Talents Competition Un Violon sur le Sable (2014), Banque Populaire Foundation Prize (2016), France Foundation Prize (2017), l’Or du Rhin Foundation Prize (2018), and more.

 Nefeli Mousoura et Thomas Lefort, 2024

-He is the co-founder and artistic director of the festival Les Étoiles du Classique in Saint-Germain-en-Laye, which was sponsored by Martha Argerich in 2022 and by Jean-Claude Casadesus and Karine Deshayes in 2023.
-The festival brings together the finest classical musicians of the new generation for four festive open-air days, making classical music accessible to all.
+He is the co-creator and artistic director of the Les Étoiles du Classique Festival in Saint-Germain-en-Laye, sponsored by Martha Argerich in 2022 and Jean-Claude Casadesus and Karine Deshayes in 2023.
+The festival brings together the best young classical musicians for four festive days of open-air performances, making classical music accessible to all.

 Thomas Lefort © 2025.
 All rights reserved.